a2stuff/prodos-drivers/README.md

   * ROMX Real-Time Clock
   * FujiNet Clock
   * A "jumbo" driver that includes all of the above (just called `CLOCK.SYSTEM`)
+* Accelerators
+  * ZIP CHIP configuration (sets the chip to slow on speaker access)
 * RAM Disk drivers
   * RAMWorks Driver by Glen E. Bredon
 * Quit dispatcher/selector (`BYE` routines)